The Royal Dublin Golf Club: Origins and early locations

 The Royal Dublin Golf Club was instituted at a meeting held at No. 19 Grafton Street in May 1885, pioneered by a Scottish banker - John Lumsden.
-Originally called Dublin Golf Club, it received its Royal designation in 1891, when there were 250 members paying an £2 annual subscription (after an entrance fee of 8 guineas).
+Originally called Dublin Golf Club, it received its Royal designation in 1891 under a British royal charter, when there were 250 members paying an £2 annual subscription (after an entrance fee of 8 guineas).
 It was originally located near the Magazine Fort in the Phoenix Park, moved to Sutton after a year, and finally in 1889 moved to its present home on North Bull Island (the name may be derived from the locality, Clontarf, which in Gaelic is Cluain Tairbh meaning the Meadow of the Bull).

 Bull Island

 Captain William Bligh of Mutiny on the Bounty fame was, in the early 19th century, one of those invited to solve the long-standing problems of providing shipping with a safe, straight and deep approach into Dublin.
 As a result, it was decided to build a sea wall three kilometres out from the shore.
 The resulting sand bank, Bull Island, still continues to grow.
 The timber bridge was built in the autumn of 1819 and the Great North Wall, more popularly known as the Bull Wall, was completed by 1823.
 The club owns the entire links, covering 65 hectares.

 During the First World War, the course was taken over by the military and used as a rifle and artillery range, and after the War, the clubhouse was in a very dilapidated condition and the course severely damaged.
 With £10,000 compensation from the military, and starting in 1919, 64 firing ranges were disassembled by hand, the clubhouse was re-constructed and the links course was redesigned by H. S. (Harry) Colt, the world-famous golf course architect from Sunningdale.

-On the night of 2 August 1943 the Clubhouse was totally destroyed by fire.
+On the night of 2 August 1943, the Clubhouse was totally destroyed by fire.
 Due to delays in finalising development plans for Bull Island, it was not until ten years later that the new clubhouse was opened.